Mystique (character): Powers and abilities

 Mystique received her first power enhancement in the X-Men Forever miniseries, in which she was exposed to dangerous levels of radiation to save the life of Toad.
 The process boosted her powers so that she can now morph her body into taking certain desired physical traits depending on her situation at the time.
 Examples of these new abilities include night vision, wings on her back, talons in her fingers or toes, and natural body armor.
 She can compress into nearly two-dimensions (like a sheet of paper) to glide on air currents in a fashion similar to that of Mister Fantastic.
 She has moved her vital organs out of place to survive gunshots to her torso and head, and can make herself virtually invisible via camouflage.
 She has even, with strain, given herself two heads and four arms to facilitate a gun fight on two fronts, as well as shapeshifted into herself as a small child.
 She is also now able to hold a shape when knocked unconscious and can conceal items in shapeshifted pouches under her skin.

 Following her death and resurrection by the Hand, her powers have been further enhanced.
 She can now alter and conceal her scent from those with enhanced senses, and is capable of changing her shape to a greater degree, including altering her limbs to form tentacles and bladed weapons, and compressing herself into a dog.

 Damage to her biological tissue is known to heal at a relatively fast rate and she can form a resistance to poisons upon contacting them.
 Her enhancements have allowed her to rapidly regrow severed limbs, and rapidly recover from near fatal injury.
 Her powers grant her immunity to diseases, enhanced agility and strength, and agelessness.

-Mystique is a cunning strategist in terrorist and commando operations, and adept at martial arts and information technology.
+Mystique is a cunning strategist in terrorist and commando operations who is adept at martial arts and information technology.
 She has a talent for finding, stealing, and understanding cutting edge weaponry.
 She is a talented actress and a polyglot, being fluent in over fourteen languages.
-Her mind is naturally unreadable owing to changing grey matter and she wears devices to prevent telepathic intrusion.
-Furthermore, with over a century's experience in posing as other people she has picked up the unusual skill of being able to identify people posing as others based on body language and changes in behavioral cues.
+Her mind is unreadable owing to changing grey matter and she wears devices to prevent telepathic intrusion.
+With over a century's experience in posing as other people, she has picked up the skill of being able to identify people posing as others based on body language and changes in behavioral cues.

-Having lived for at least a century, Mystique has built up considerable resources, one of her aliases being the billionaire B Byron Biggs who owns a number of safehouses around the world which are often protected by sophisticated security systems.
-She also controls a variety of weaponry and gadgets, including the Changeling, a highly advanced stealth ship capable of cloaking and flying at very high speed.
-The ship had sophisticated weapons and surveillance systems, with an on-board analysis computer and power-suppressing containment cells.
+Having lived for at least a century, Mystique has built up resources; one of her aliases is the billionaire B. Byron Biggs, who owns a number of safehouses around the world which are often protected by security systems.
+She also controls a variety of weaponry and gadgets, including the Changeling, a stealth ship capable of cloaking and high-speed flying.
+The ship has weapons and surveillance systems, with an on-board analysis computer and power-suppressing containment cells.